milos1302/bakisha/README.md

 ### <a name="#create-superuser">Create Superuser</a>

 In order to access admin dashboard you'll need to create a superuser.
-Open you terminal and make sure that
+Open your terminal and make sure that
 ***django*** and ***postgres*** containers are running.
 Now, do the following steps:
- 1. SSH into ***djanog*** container: `docker exec -it django bash`
+ 1. SSH into ***django*** container: `docker exec -it django bash`
  2. Create a superuser: `python manage.py createsuperuser`
  3. Fill up all the information
  4. Exit the container: `exit`